ulysses4ever/Monads.jl/README.md

 Documentation
 =============

-More complete documentation can be found on [Read The Docs](https://monadsjl.readthedocs.org/en/latest/).
+More complete documentation can be found on [in the doc file](doc/index.rst).